mikibrut/Encarni-s-Kitchen/README.md

 - The Recipe Page has a ingredients list and their quantities that contains the Recipe.
 - The User have to memorice that ingredients list.
 - Well selected ingredients increase the Ingredient score (quantity of single ingredient).
-- User can move the POT left and right to pick the ingredients falling down.
-- If the User pick a ingredient that is not in the recipe, decrease the total SCORE.
-- Initial Score is 3, if it decrease to 0, User lose.
+- the POT generates good or bad smell (smoke over the pot in diferent colors).

 ## File structure